solaimanhridoy/snake-duo/README.md

 sudo npx nodemon server.js
 ```

-The basic of this snake game started with this [socket.io tutorial](https://www.youtube.com/watch?v=ppcBIHv_ZPs).
+The basic of this snake game started with this [](https://www.youtube.com/watch?v=ppcBIHv_ZPs).

-If you want to see how to deploy the game check out [this video](https://www.youtube.com/watch?v=M9RDYkFs-EQ)
+If you want to see how to deploy the game check this out [this video](https://www.youtube.com/watch?v=M9RDYkFs-EQ)